oscarknagg/oscarknagg.github.io/_posts/2021-04-02-elder-sign-monte-carlo.md

 negative valued reward.
 Monsters are essentially just extra (randomised) tasks that get added to adventures, making them more difficult.
 However, they come with a trophy point reward which mitigates the negative value.
-This card is a little easier than `Great Hall of Celeanso` but that doesn't make up for the worse rewards.
+This card is a little easier than `Great Hall of Celeano` but that doesn't make up for the worse rewards.
 Note that I've modelled this card with an unfilled monster slot so it would move down the rankings a lot if it was filled.

 ### Worst cards